qouify/random-passwd/README.md

   - n: any 0-9 digit
   - b: any alphabetical character or 0-9 digit
   - p: any punctuation character .,;:/#$-_=*%&
-  - h: any hexadecimal characetr (0-9 or A-F)
+  - h: any hexadecimal character (0-9 or A-F)
   - .: any character in the above lists

 the default format is bbbbbbbb